Skip to contents

 • The trend is smoothed based on the trends from earlier time steps, with exponentially decaying weights, as controlled by a trend smoothing parameter (often called beta).
 Note that smaller values of beta indicate stronger smoothing.
 In particular, beta = 1 means that only the last trend is used.

-• The dampening determines how long a previous trend continues into the future before it levels of to a stationary time series.
-The strength of dampening is controlled by a dampening parameter (often called phi).
-Note that smaller values of phi indicate stronger dampening.
-In particular, phi = 1 means no dampening.
-Values below phi = 0.8 are seldom in practice as the dampening becomes very strong.
+• The damping determines how long a previous trend continues into the future before it levels of to a stationary time series.
+The strength of damping is controlled by a damping parameter (often called phi).
+Note that smaller values of phi indicate stronger damping.
+In particular, phi = 1 means no damping.
+Values below phi = 0.8 are seldom in practice as the damping becomes very strong.

 Often, alpha, beta, and phi are jointly unidentifiable.
 It may therefore be necessary to fix at least one of the parameters (typically phi) or supply strong priors.